 MINICOL is registered in both the United States (Miami) and Colombia to support education projects in thirteen municipalities.
-Based on the success of the program at the first MINICOL site, which opened in 2007 in Quindio, a second site at Concordia was added in 2008, followed by Villa Maria, Obando, La Victoria, Puerto Tejada and Aguadas.
+Based on the success of the program at the first MINICOL site, which opened in 2007 in Quindio, a second site at Concordia was added in 2008, followed by Villa Maria.
 MINICOL is an exciting partnership for The Colombia Project because it has provided an opportunity for expansion into multiple areas of Colombia, while providing the stability of oversight from the MINICOL board members who make site visits and hold an annual meeting of all MINICOL partners in Colombia.

 Society of St Vincent de Paul

-While The Colombia Project has not entered a formal agreement with the Society of St. Vincent de Paul, it has entered agreements with site administrators of several St Vincent de Paul programs in Colombia, with the permission of the order.
-Several of those sites are also affiliated with MINICOL (Genova, Concordia and La Victoria) while the programs at Obando, Puerto Tejada and Aguadas are not affiliated with MINICOL.
+While The Colombia Project has not entered a formal agreement with the Society of St. Vincent de Paul, it has entered agreements with site administrators of Genova, La Victoria, Obando, Villa Maria, Aguadas and others.